-(40) The University encourages and supports the use of Open Educational Resources.
-These are learning resources in many forms including text, artistic and audio-visual that are:
+- (39) The University encourages and supports the use of Open Educational Resources.
+These are learning resources in many forms including text, artistic and audio-visual that: - a. are published under a Creative Commons or similar open licence that encourages reuse, remix, redistribution

-- a. published under a Creative Commons or similar open licence that encourages reuse, remix, redistribution and adaptation with minimal risk of copyright infringement; - b. able to be used in combination with Section 113P statutory licenced content, Tertiary Music Licenced content and Section 200AB content for University courses; and - c. can be used in Massive Open Online Courses (MOOCS), Social Media, or in Digital Platforms and other services that are publicly available.
+- and adaptation with minimal risk of copyright infringement; - b. can be used in combination with Section 113P statutory licensed content, Tertiary Music Licensed content and Section 200AB content for University courses; and - c. can be used in Massive Open Online Courses (MOOCs), social media, or in digital platforms and other services that are publicly available.

-Using Copyright Material in the Learning Management System
+Using copyright material in the Learning Management System

-- (41) When using copyright material in the Learning Management System staff must ensure that all prescribed and recommended learning resources are made available via the University's provided service, which are: - a. the Reading List Service for text and artistic works including music notation; and - b. the Streaming Media Service for Audio-Visual works including broadcasts, commercial music and film recordings. - (42) All materials made available through the Learning Management System must be used in ways compliant with the Act or any applicable contracts or licenses. - (43) All materials must be correctly attributed and respect the Moral Rights of copyright owners.
+- (40) When using copyright material in the Learning Management System staff must ensure that all prescribed and recommended learning resources are made available via the University's provided service, which are: - a.
+The Reading List Service for text and artistic works including music notation; and - b.
+The Streaming Media Service for audio-visual works including broadcasts, commercial music and film recordings. - (41) All materials made available through the Learning Management System must be used in ways compliant with the Act or any applicable contracts or licences. - (42) All materials must be correctly attributed and respect the moral rights of copyright owners.